TheMightyAmondee/EventLimiter/README.md

 # Event Limiter

 Event limiter is a mod for Stardew Valley that allows for the configurable limitation of the amount of events seen by the player each day, and in a row.
-This can help especially with storyline immersion or in multiplayer where time continues during events.
+This can help with storyline immersion or in multiplayer where time continues during events.
 Skipped events will be played the next time they will trigger, provided an event limit has not been reached.
 Hardcoded events (weddings) and PlayerKilled events won't be skipped.